JoseExposito/linux/Documentation/rust/quick-start.rst

 -------------

 ``Rust support`` (``CONFIG_RUST``) needs to be enabled in the ``General setup`` menu.
-The option is only shown if the build system can locate ``rustc``.
+The option is only shown if a suitable Rust toolchain is found (see above).
 In turn, this will make visible the rest of options that depend on Rust.

 Afterwards, go to::